Robert Stanley White (1889-1951)

 Phyllis O’Neill (known as Molly, then later Poll) was one of 12 children to John O’Neill & Amelia Crimmins.
 She was born at Metz near Armidale NSW on 29 Jan 1903 and died on 23 Jun 1979 at Eskdale in Queensland.

-Molly went to live with Robert Stanley White (known as Scamp) at Eskdale Station in Queensland, purchased by Scamp in 1931 (see the Brisbane Courier article on Wed 27 May 1931).
+Molly went to live with Robert Stanley White (known as Scamp, and some 14 years her senior) at Eskdale Station in Queensland, purchased by Scamp in 1931 (see the Brisbane Courier article on Wed 27 May 1931).

 They had no children.
 Scamp was a thorough scoundrel, as the commentaries below attest to.